zcczhang/Computational_Linear_Algebra/COMP128HW1.md

 5. We have given you a partial class decomposition.
 Can you think of any more classes you might need to store the data involved in this program?
 In particular think about what the return type of an attempted gesture recognition should be.

+I think it will return a string including what kinds of gesture it is, and the score, or similarity, or result of the recognizitoin algorithm derives.

 6. What is still confusing about the algorithm?

+I am just confused about the accuracy of this algorithms, like in comparison with some machine learning algorithms.